Marjing Polo Complex: 2009–2018: Construction

+The project aimed to promote tourism and preserve Manipur’s cultural heritage associated with the indigenous game of Sagol Kangjei, regarded as an early form of modern polo.

 2018 onward: Inauguration and expansion

 During March 2018, the Marjing Polo Complex was inaugurated by Nongthombam Biren, the then Chief Minister of Manipur, in the presence of Dr. Sapam Ranjan, the then Chairman of Tourism Corporation of Manipur Limited, L. Radhakishore, the then Chairman of Manipur Pollution Control Board, Kshetrimayum Biren, the then MLA of Lamlai, and other tourism officials.

 On 5 October 2022, Manipur Chief Minister N Biren Singh inaugurated an open gym in the Marjing Polo Complex, under his "Martial Arts Akademi, Manipur", with the support of the Government of Manipur.
 Security guards are also made to be present to safeguard the gym.

 In 2023, the construction of gateways to the Marjing Polo Complex at the cost of was announced in the PPP Model.

 Events hosted

 On 27 September 2018, the World Tourism Day was also organised in the Marjing Polo Complex, with the theme, "Tourism and Digital Transformation".

 On 9 June 2019, a social group named "Manipur Updates" organised a tree plantation program at the Marjing Polo Complex, as a part of the "Mission Green Manipur" program.

 In 2022, the Manipur Sangai Festival was organised at 14 different venues, including one at the Marjing Polo Complex.

 In 2022, the National Tourism Day was celebrated in the Marjing Polo Complex on 25 January 2022.
 It was organised by the Directorate of Tourism, Government of Manipur.
 The Marjing Polo Complex was selected as the venue for the event because of its tourism prospects.

-In 2022-23, the 6th Singju Festival 2022 was organised by the Singju Yokhatpa Lup Manipur in collaboration with the Ibudhou Marjing Khubam Kanba Lup Heingang at Marjing Polo Complex from 28 December 2022 to 8 January of the year 2023.
+In 2022–23, the 6th Singju Festival 2022 was organised by the Singju Yokhatpa Lup Manipur in collaboration with the Ibudhou Marjing Khubam Kanba Lup Heingang at Marjing Polo Complex from 28 December 2022 to 8 January of the year 2023.